cliffano/awstaga/README.md

 Awstaga
 -------

-Awstaga is a Python CLI for tagging AWS resources based on a YAML configuration.
+Awstaga is a Python CLI for tagging AWS resources defined in a YAML configuration.

 This package is intended as a companion for [AWS Tag Editor](https://docs.aws.amazon.com/tag-editor/latest/userguide/tagging-resources.html).
 While AWS Tag Editor is useful for tagging multiple resources in one go, it has no easy way to re-run the tagging since you have to use the AWS console UI, and its resource filtering capability is quite limited, making it hard to select resources with-more-than basic logic.